OpenElectionData/catco-guide/README.md

 $ npm run start
 ```

+Copy `.env.sample` to `.env`.
+Variables can be found by logging into Tina and viewing the site configuration, or by asking Jacque.

 ## TinaCMS

 This project uses [TinaCMS](https://tina.io/) as a content manager system.
 To add or modify content, you must log into the admin panel.
 Content is organized by type and then by language.